Günther Quandt: Early life

-Quandt was born in Pritzwalk, Germany, the son of Emil Quandt (1849–1925).
+Quandt was born in Pritzwalk, Germany, the son of Emil Quandt.
 Emil had in 1883 married the daughter of a rich textile manufacturer (Reichswolle AG) and Günther took charge of the company in 1900.
 Günther had three siblings: Gerhard, Werner, and Edith.
 Werner married Eleanor Quandt, who after World War II helped to protect her brother-in-law from prosecution by the Allies.
 Edith married the owner of another textile company.

 During World War I, under the leadership of Günther Quandt, his family supplied uniforms to the German army, which helped them accumulate a large fortune.
 After the war, Günther used this fortune to acquire Accumulatorenfabrik AG (AFA), a battery manufacturer based in Hagen.
 AFA later became known as VARTA.
 Additionally, Günther invested in a potash-mining company, metal-working companies (including IWKA), and acquired stakes in BMW and Daimler-Benz.

-The Nazi period
+Nazi period

 After Adolf Hitler's appointment as Chancellor in 1933, Quandt joined the Nazi Party, becoming one of Hitler’s strong financial supporters.
 In 1937, Hitler gave him the title of a Wehrwirtschaftsführer, (Leader in the Military Economy), like other industrialists who played a leading role in the war economy.
 Quandt's businesses supplied ammunition, rifles, artillery and batteries, using slave labourers from concentration camps in at least three factories.
 80% of these labourers, numbering in the tens of thousands, died.
 An execution area was set up in the grounds of AFA's Hanover factory.
 Quandt also appropriated factories throughout Europe after German invasions.

 At the end of World War II, the US Senate held hearings on the operations of the German economy during the war.
 They found that Quandt was an important director in German industry, with several interlocking companies, syndicates and corporations.
 He had interest in such areas as insurance, banking, automobiles, ammunition, textiles, electricity, batteries and other areas.
 They also found out about his Wehrwirtschaftsführer title.

 The Hanns-Joachim-Friedrichs-Award winning documentary film The Silence of the Quandts by the German public broadcaster ARD described in October 2007 the role of the Quandt family businesses during the Second World War.
 The family's political past was not well known, but the documentary film revealed this to a wide audience and confronted the Quandts about the use of slave labourers in the family's factories during World War II.
 As a result, five days after the showing, four family members announced, on behalf of the entire Quandt family, their intention to fund a research project in which a historian will examine the family's activities during Hitler's dictatorship.
 The independent 1,200-page study that was released in 2011 concluded: "The Quandts were linked inseparably with the crimes of the Nazis", stated by Joachim Scholtyseck, the Bonn historian who compiled and researched the study.
 As of 2008, no compensation, apology or even memorial at the site of one of their factories have been permitted.
 BMW was not implicated in the report.